Peacerk/Quick-Site-Note/README.md

 If you find this extension helpful:
 - ⭐ Star this repository
 - 📢 Share with others who might find it useful
-- 🧧 Donate to us for our hard work
+Donate to me if you find my work useful, and support my work
+### Paypal
--    You can transfer to my paypal account: paypal.me/Peacerk
+You can transfer to my PayPal account: paypal.me/Peacerk
+### Bitcoin
--    Bitcoin Address: 16cYmSivi3W5uEkKSSM6dGGXgYfEiQqWFf
+Bitcoin Address: 16cYmSivi3W5uEkKSSM6dGGXgYfEiQqWFf

 ---